ENOT-AutoDL/ti-vit/README.md

 # TI-ViT

-The repository contains script for export pytorch VIT model to onnx format in form that compatible with [edgeai-tidl-tools](https://github.com/TexasInstruments/edgeai-tidl-tools) (version 8.6.0.5).
+The repository contains script for exporting PyTorch VIT model to ONNX format in the form that compatible with [edgeai-tidl-tools](https://github.com/TexasInstruments/edgeai-tidl-tools) (version 8.6.0.5).

 ## Installation